by Freddy Tran Nager, Founder of Atomic Tango + Member of a Few Segments…

 - Measurable: On that note, can you even determine the size or any other dimension of your target segment?
 One reason marketers resort to demographics is because they can readily find the numbers on the U.S. Census site.
 Fortunately, these days, it’s easier to find niche groups because, well, there seems to be a website (or Facebook Group) for everyone.
 If your group is large enough, you might also find magazines or TV shows serving them.
 All those media outlets usually have viewer info that can help you define your base.

-- Viral: Is your segment connected online, and can they rapidly spread your message for you?
+- Influential: Is your segment connected — online or off — and can they rapidly spread your message for you?
 Those are imperative considerations here in century 21.0.

 Once you find a segment that meets the above criteria, learn everything you can about them by consuming their media, participating in their activities, hiring their members as employees or consultants, and doing the requisite surveys.
 Now, don’t spend too much time conducting research — lest you succumb to paralysis by analysis — just do enough to help you shape your brand, product, and marketing to their needs and tastes.